resbaz/nectar-cloud-lessons/README.md

 1. [ ] Could we use three cup game, three card monty, etc. as example of moving data files around on your local and remote server?
 1. [ ] Should we create a booklet for attendees to take away with them - and to use during the session?
-1. [ ] Remove or improve the play!

 # Versioning